 The unit’s base does not have foot stabilizers or pre-drilled holes to secure it to the floor.
 However, the rack is pretty stable.

-The upright bars of the rack features 28 attachment positions for the safety bars and j-hooks.
+In addition, the upright bars of the rack features 28 attachment positions for the safety bars and j-hooks.
 Additionally, the distance between the adjustment positions is 1″ (2.5 cm).

 Optional Lat attachment, dip bars, and weight storage